 A student on probation is subject to dismissal at any time, and each student on probation will be reviewed by the Academic Status Committee.
 The Academic Status Committee shall seek the advice of the program director, and may recommend dismissal or continuation.
 A student may be dismissed for academic honesty violations whether on probation or not.
+Please refer to the specific academic department for additional requirements.
 Any student in the graduate programs of nurse anesthesia will be dismissed from the program when he/she has accumulated greater than six credit hours of C grades +/-, or failure of a course.
 Graduate students in the nurse anesthesia programs may also be dismissed for clinical reasons.